How to Make Seed Starter Soil — Easy Step-by-Step Guide

 Tips & Troubleshooting

 - 1If your peat moss is very dry, it might be dusty.
-You can lightly mist it with water before adding other ingredients to help control dust.
+You can lightly mist it with water before adding other ingredients to help control dust and make it easier to handle.
+This also helps it absorb moisture more readily when you add water later, ensuring a more even hydration of the entire mix.

 - 2Ensure your compost is fully composted and free of weed seeds.
-This will prevent unwanted plants from growing in your seed trays.
+This will prevent unwanted plants from growing in your seed trays and competing with your seedlings for resources.
+Look for compost that is dark, crumbly, and has an earthy smell, indicating it's ready for use.

 Frequently Asked Questions